-Information – The index reflects the general market trend for a period of time.
-The index is a broad representation of the country’s state of economy.
+Information – The index reflects the overall sentiment and trend in the market.
+The index broadly represents the country’s state of the economy.
 A stock market index that is up indicates people are optimistic about the future.
-Likewise when the stock market index is down it indicates that people are pessimistic about the future.
+Likewise, people are pessimistic about the future when the stock market index is down.

-The time frame for calculating the index can be for any length of time..
-For example, the Index at 9:30 AM on 25th June 2014 was at 7,583 but an hour later it moves to 7,565.
-A drop of 18 points during this period indicates that the market participants are not too enthusiastic.
+The time frame for calculating the index can be for anything.
+For example, the Index at 9:30 AM on 21st November was 18140, but an hour later, it moved to 18099.
+A drop of nearly 40 within an hour.
+Such movement indicates that the market participants are not enthusiastic from a short-term perspective.

 Benchmarking – A yardstick to measure the performance is required for all the trading or investing activity people do.
-Assume over the last 1 year you invested Rs.100,000/- and generated Rs.20,000 return to make your total corpus Rs.120,000/-.
+Assume over the last year, you invested Rs.100,000/- and generated Rs.20,000 return to make your total corpus Rs.120,000/-.
 How do you think you performed?
-Well on the face of it, a 20% return looks great.
-However what if during the same year Nifty moved to 7,800 points from 6,000 points generating a return on 30%?
+Well, on the face of it, a 20% return looks great.
+However, what if Nifty moved to 30% during the same year?

-Trading – Trading on the index is probably one of most popular uses of the index.
+Trading – Trading on the index is probably one of the most popular uses of the index.
 Majority of the traders in the market trade the index.
-They take a broader call on the economy or general state of affairs, and translate that into a trade.
+They take a broader call on the economy or general state of affairs and translate that into a trade.
 The trader usually takes a short-term call on the index to trade.

-For example imagine this situation.
-At 10:30 AM the Finance Minister is expected to deliver his budget speech.
-An hour before the announcement Nifty index is at 6,600 points.
+For example, imagine this situation.
+At 10:30 AM, the Finance Minister is expected to deliver the budget speech.
+An hour before the announcement Nifty index is at 18,150 points.
 You expect the budget to be favorable to the nation’s economy.
 What do you think will happen to the index?
-Naturally the index will move up.
-So in order to trade your point of view, you may want to buy the index at 6,600.
+Naturally, the index will move up.
+So to trade your point of view, you may want to buy the index at 18,150.
 After all, the index is the representation of the broader economy.

-So as per your expectation the budget is good and the index moves to 6,900.
-You can now book your profits, and exit the trade at a 300 points profit!
-Trades such as these are possible through what is known as ‘Derivative’ segment of the markets.
-We are probably a bit early to explore derivatives, but for now do remember that index trading is possible through the derivative markets.
+So as per your expectation, the budget is good, and the index moves to 18,450.
+You can now book your profits and exit the trade at a 300 points profit!
+Trades such as these are possible through what is known as the ‘Derivative’ segment of the markets.
+We are probably a bit early to explore derivatives, but for now, do remember that index trading is possible through the derivative markets.

-Portfolio Hedging – Investors usually build a portfolio of securities.
-A typical portfolio contains 10 – 12 stocks which they would have bought from a long term perspective.
-While the stocks are held from a long term perspective they could foresee a prolonged adverse movement in the market (2008) which could potentially erode the capital in the portfolio.
-In such a situation, investors can use the index to hedge the portfolio.
-We will explore this topic in the risk management module.
+Portfolio Hedging – Investors usually build a portfolio of stocks.
+A typical portfolio contains 15 – 20 held for the long term.
+While the stocks are held from a long-term perspective, they could foresee a prolonged adverse movement in the market (ex-2008), potentially eroding the capital in the portfolio.
+Investors can use the index to hedge the portfolio in such a situation.
+We will explore this topic in a futures trading module.

 7.4 – Index construction methodology

-It is important to know how the index is constructed /calculated especially if one wants to advance as an index trader.
-As we discussed, the Index is a composition of many stocks from different sectors which collectively represents the state of the economy.
-To include a stock in the index it should qualify certain criteria.
+Knowing how the index is constructed is important, especially if one wants to advance as an index trader.
+As we discussed, the Index is a composition of many stocks from different sectors representing the economy’s state.
+To include a stock in the index, it should qualify for certain criteria.
 Once qualified as an index stock, it should continue to qualify on the stated criteria.
-If it fails to maintain the criteria, the stock gets replaced by another stock which qualifies the prerequisites.
+If it fails to maintain the criteria, the stock gets replaced by another stock that qualifies the prerequisites.

-Based on the selection procedure the list of stocks is populated.
+Based on the selection procedure, the list of stocks is populated.
 Each stock in the index should be assigned a certain weightage.
-Weightage in simpler terms define how much importance a certain stock in the index gets compared to the others.
-For example if ITC Limited has 7.6% weightage on Nifty 50 index, then it is as good as saying the that the 7.6% of Nifty’s movement can be attributed to ITC.
+Weightage, in simpler terms, defines how much importance a certain stock in the index gets compared to the others.
+For example, if ITC Limited has a 3.85% weightage in the Nifty 50 index, it is as good as saying that 3.85% of Nifty’s movement can be attributed to ITC.
 You can check the weights of all index stocks here.

 The obvious question is – How do we assign weights to the stock that make up the Index?